retroryan/agriculture-agent/README.md

 Instead of parsing JSON strings from Claude's responses, the system should leverage Claude's native tool calling capabilities.
 This provides structured, type-safe function invocation with automatic parameter validation.
 Claude's tool calling ensures reliable execution paths, better error handling, and clearer intent communication between the AI and the application.
 By using @tool decorators with Pydantic models, the system gains both input validation and output structuring in a single, elegant pattern.

 ### Dynamic Location Support
 Currently, the MCP architecture uses fixed locations (8 pre-defined US agricultural regions) for simplicity.
-To make this production-ready, the system needs dynamic global location support.
+To build upon this foundation for real-world applications, the system would need dynamic global location support.
 The fix involves creating a LocationService class that can handle any location through coordinate parsing, city/state/country geocoding via the Open-Meteo API, and fuzzy matching for common abbreviations.
 This would transform the system from a limited demo to a globally-capable weather intelligence platform.

 ### Multi-LLM Support
 While this project initially focused on Claude for simplicity and to demonstrate specific capabilities, LangGraph and LangChain provide excellent abstractions for model-agnostic implementations.
 Supporting multiple LLMs (OpenAI, Gemini, Llama, etc.) would be a natural next step.
 This would involve abstracting the model-specific code behind LangChain's common interfaces, allowing users to choose their preferred LLM provider while maintaining all the same functionality.